-This report explains Global Discovery's approach to addressing climate-related risks and opportunities through our investment process and describes a current view of how they may impact the portfolio.
-It also includes data and metrics to provide useful additional information.
+This report explains the China Fund's approach to addressing climate-related risks and opportunities through our investment process and describes a view of how they may impact the portfolio.
+It also includes data and metrics for additional information.
 We produced the report using the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and we expect the content, format and data to evolve in future versions.